 My children's favorite part of the day is their time on Time4Learning.
 This is the easiest and most consistently productive program we've used!

 My kids can work independently or with my involvement.
 Time4Learning has enriched their education and simplified my life!

-We are notoriously known as a "not-at-homeschool-family", because we get most of our education outside of our house.
-We enjoy contests, field trips, games, competitions, etc. mostly for the educational fun of meeting families with similar interests.
+We have known several families who are notorious for being "not-at-homeschool-families."
+Meaning, they get most of their education outside the home.
+Many homeschoolers enjoy contests, field trips, games, competitions, etc., mostly for the educational fun of meeting families with similar interests.

-This year, we plan on being a bit more "organized", since I'm a co-moderator of two local homeschool Yahoo groups, and active members of the nearly a dozen homeschool Yahoo groups, where I organize coops, math club, invention classes, study groups, playdates, Invention conventions, science fairs, board game days, socials, etc. Additionally, we're using Time4Learning for most of our core courses and keeping the records as "formal" documentation or "grades" finished.
+Say you decide to be a bit more "organized" for the upcoming year.
+Maybe you're a co-moderator of two local homeschool Yahoo groups, and an active member of nearly a dozen homeschool Yahoo groups.
+Perhaps you love to organize co-ops, math clubs, invention classes, study groups, playdates, invention conventions, science fairs, board game days, socials, etc. Additionally, you may choose to use Time4Learning for most of your core courses and keeping the records as "formal" documentation or "grades" finished.

 The software appealed to me because you can change the grade level of their instruction, to customize it for your child's needs.

 1st graders learn about "parts of a whole" from Sally and Pong in 'The Art of Fractions' lesson.